AleksaZatezalo/Pentapus/README.md

 # Kangaroo
-Kangaroo is a enumeration tool, coded in python3, with five diffrent capabilities.
+Pentapus is a enumeration tool, coded in python3, with five diffrent capabilities.
 The enumeration tool provides five cheif capabilities including network scanning, DNS enumeration, directory busting, port scanning, and vulnerability scanning.
-Kangaroo was chosen as a name because kangaroos can be classified as having 5 legs to to there reliance on their tail.
+Pentapus was chosen as a name because it functions via five independantly functioning "Tentacles" (microservices) used to scan and enumerate websites.

 ## How to Install
 Still being written.